 Table 10 asks "Do you underweight poor ES performers / overweight good ES performers for any of the following reasons?
+(0=never, 4=very often)."
+We sort the reasons offered into four categories: constraints, financial motivations, marketing motivations, and ES impact motivations.
-(0=never, 4=very often)".
-Most investors do: 77% of investors (66% traditional, 91% sustainable) often under- or overweight stocks because of ES performance for at least one of the stated reasons.
-We have ordered the reasons into categories ("constraints", "financial motivations", "marketing motivations", "ES impact motivations") to highlight their differences.

-Sustainable investors are significantly more likely than traditional investors to incorporate ES performance into stock selection for all of the reasons given.
-Their most important motivations were the constraints from fund mandates (75%/3.04), firm values or policies (60%/2.58), and client values (60%/2.56), all of which ranked higher than financial reasons.
+77% of investors (66% traditional, 91% sustainable) often under- or overweight stocks because of ES performance for at least one of the stated reasons.
+Sustainable investors have significantly higher responses to all of the options than traditional investors.
+Their most important motivations were the constraints from fund mandates (75%/3.04), firm values or policies (60%/2.58), and client values

+(60%/2.56), all of which ranked above financial reasons.
 This underlines the pivotal role ES constraints play for sustainable investors, consistent with Table 9.